 The Community Development Block Grant (CDBG) is provided by the US Department of Housing and Urban Development (HUD).
-HUD provides 70 percent of CDBG funds directly to "entitlement communities."
+70 percent of CDBG funds are provided directly from HUD to "entitlement communities."
 These communities appropriate their funds as needed.
 The program provides support for community development projects.
 These projects include addressing community needs such as infrastructure, economic development, and public facilities.
 The CDBG program provides the following grants: